 This recipe has only been tested with spelt flour and wholewheat flour, and that's because without them, the biscuits would not taste anything like digestive biscuits.
 I don't recommend making them with anything else.

 Only if you have a blender.
-If so, put the oats in your blender and pulse them a few times to get a coarse flour consistency.
+If so, put the oats in your blender and pulse them a few times to get a very coarse flour consistency.
 Then mix the dry ingredients in a bowl and rub/cut the fat into it with the tips of your fingers or a pastry cutter before adding the liquid.
 Just like making pie crust.
-Once it's like coarse breadcrumbs, add the milk.
+Once it's like coarse breadcrumbs, start adding the milk and stir with a dinner knife to combine, then bring together into a ball with your hands before rolling and cutting.

 Recipe